The-Mod-Elephant/infinity_dialog/readme.md

 This tool has 3 features, [Traverse](#traverse), [Discover](#discover) and [View](#view).

 - [Check](#check) shows missing string for tra, files, ie if a string is missing for english but not in french.
+This can also fix by placing extra strings.
 - [Discover](#discover) shows all the strings for all languages and where they are set.
 - [Traverse](#traverse) walks over a bg mod and shows you the tree of paths through the files.
 - [View](#view) can read a collection of infinity file formats and text files involved in weidu mods.